Raymond Smullyan

 Raymond Merrill Smullyan (/ˈsmʌliən/; May 25, 1919 – February 6, 2017) was an American mathematician, magician, concert pianist, logician, Taoist, and philosopher.

-Born in Far Rockaway, New York, his first career was stage magic.
+Born in Far Rockaway, New York, Smullyan's first career choice was in stage magic.
 He earned a BSc from the University of Chicago in 1955 and his PhD from Princeton University in 1959.
-He is one of many logicians to have studied with Alonzo Church.
+Smullyan is one of many logicians to have studied with Alonzo Church.

 Life

-He was born on May 25, 1919, in Far Rockaway, Queens, New York, to an Ashkenazi Jewish family.
-His father was Isidore Smullyan, who was born in Russia but who emigrated to Belgium when young, and whose native language was French.
-His father was a businessman who graduated from the University of Antwerp.
-His mother was Rosina Smullyan (née Freeman), who was born and raised in London.
-She was a painter, who was also an actress.
+Smullyan was born on May 25, 1919, in Far Rockaway, Queens, New York, to an Ashkenazi Jewish family.
+His father was Isidore Smullyan, a Russian-born businessman who emigrated to Belgium when young and graduated from the Saint-Ignatius College of Commerce, his native language being French.
+His mother was Rosina Smullyan (née Freeman), a painter and actress born and raised in London.
 Both parents were musical, his father playing the violin and his mother playing the piano.
-He was the youngest of three children.
+Smullyan was the youngest of three children.
 His eldest brother, Emile Benoit Smullyan, later became an economist under the name of Emile Benoit.
 His sister was Gladys Smullyan, later Gladys Gwynn.
-His cousin was the philosopher Arthur Francis Smullyan (1912-1998).
+His cousin was the philosopher Arthur Francis Smullyan (1912–1998).
 In Far Rockaway he was a grade school classmate of Richard Feynman.